CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/template_example.md

 For small examples typically have 2 files.

-- `GModel.jl` Contains the forward map.
+- `DynamicalModel.jl` Contains the forward map.
 The inputs should be the so-called free parameters we are interested in learning, and the output should be the measured data
 - The example script which contains the inverse problem setup and solve

 ## The structure of the example script